Paloja2017/Taxi_Data_Report/README.md

  ![](LakeHouse.png)
 - Data source
   <br />
-  Add new Data pipeline - TaxiDataPipeline_Directlake
+  Added new Data pipeline - TaxiDataPipeline_Directlake
   <br />
   <br />
 ![](PipelineData.png)
-- Load to Delta table data preview
+- Loaded to Delta table data preview
   <br />
   <br />
   ![](DeltaTablePreview.png)

-- Link a Pipeline to Outlook and Teams - on data refresh succes they sent a mesage you write for example "Data is refreshed succesfully"
+- Linked a Pipeline to Outlook and Teams - on data refresh succes they sent a mesage you wrote beforehand, for example "Data is refreshed succesfully"
   <br />
   <br />
   ![](PipelinetoTeams.png)